mgenware/j9/README.md

 ## Examples

-Checking if a command is installed and performing an install command if necessary. (assuming macOS with homebrew installed)
+Check if `tree` command is available and install it if necessary.
+(Assuming on macOS with homebrew installed):

 ```go
 package main